CroSel: Cross Selection of Confident Pseudo Labels for Partial-Label Learning: Our Proposed Method

 \textbf{Motivation.\quad} When dealing with complex partial-label learning tasks, our label selection strategy may not accurately select the true labels for all examples.
 If we only use the selected examples with their corresponding labels, it will result in a significant amount of wasted data, which contradicts our goal of utilizing as many examples as possible.
 Therefore, we aim to provide a trainable target for the remaining examples that are not selected.
 However, our setting differs from traditional semi-supervised learning as the proportion of unlabeled examples is relatively small.
 So it is unreasonable to directly transfer the existing semi-supervised learning tools to unlabeled data like other weakly supervised learning methods.

 Motivated by this, we hope to propose a regularization term that can serve as an important supplement to our method and help us select examples.
 We proposed the co-mix regularization term, which employs two widely used data augmentation methods: weak augmentation and strong augmentation, to generate pseudo-labels as training targets for consistency regularization.
-We further employ MixUp to further enhance the data.
-It is worth mentioning that the term "pseudo labels" in this part specifically refers to the soft labels generated from different data augmentation versions, rather than the confident hard labels selected during the selection process.
+We further employ MixUp~\cite{zhang2017mixup} to further enhance the data.
+It is worth mentioning that the term ``pseudo labels" in this part specifically refers to the soft labels generated from different data augmentation versions, rather than the confident hard labels selected during the selection process.

 \textbf{Pseudo label generating.\quad}Consistency loss is a simple but effective idea in weakly supervised learning, whose key point is to reduce the gap between the output of two perturbed examples after passing through the model.
-As discussed in the previous section, we used two widely used data augmentations: 'weak' and 'strong', and crossed them to generate pseudo labels.
-Specifically, as stated in Figure 1, the pseudo label corresponding to weak augmented example is generated by strong augmented example, while the pseudo label corresponding to strong augmented example is generated by weak augmented example.
+As discussed in the previous section, we used two widely used data augmentations: `weak' and `strong', and crossed them to generate pseudo labels.
+Specifically, as stated in Figure \ref{fig:overview}, the pseudo label corresponding to weak augmented example is generated by strong augmented example, while the pseudo label corresponding to strong augmented example is generated by weak augmented example.

 To generate these pseudo labels, we fix the parameters of the neural network, and pass the augmented images through the model to get the logits output.
-And we perform two operations on the logits, sharpening and normalization.
-For sharpening operation, we use a hyper parameter $T$, the more $T$ goes to zero, the more logits tend to become a one-hot distribution.
+Then we perform two operations on the logits, sharpening and normalization.
+For sharpening operation, we use a hyper-parameter $T$, the more $T$ goes to zero, the more logits tend to become a one-hot distribution.
 These two operations can be summarized by the following formula.

-where $\boldsymbol{p}_{i}$ denotes the $i\text{-}_{th}$ coordinate of pseudo label.
+where $\boldsymbol{p}_{i}$ denotes the $i\text{-}\text{th}$ coordinate of pseudo label.